radiantlogic-v8/documentation-identity-analytics/documentation/identity-analytics/uar-guide/05-technical-corner.md

 `status` contains the current review ticket status.
 This printable value depends on the remedation type (manuel, automated, ...) in case of an automated review through an ITSM system, this value contains the current ITSM ticket status.

 `custom2` contains the remediation closed status.
 This information is managed by RadiantOne Identity Analytics and helps to identify whether this remediation is still active or closed.

-> [!note] you cannot rely on `status` to check for the active remediation state as `status` contains a printable status which depends on the remediation type
+> you cannot rely on `status` to check for the active remediation state as `status` contains a printable status which depends on the remediation type

 | Remediation closed status |                                              |
 |---------------------------|----------------------------------------------|